100-yen shop

+As of 2018, Daiso has over 2,800 stores throughout Japan, with 20-30 new stores opening every month.
+One of the largest 100-yen shops is the Daiso in the Tokyo neighborhood of Harajuku.
+It spans four stories and over 10,500 sqft.

 Similar shops have opened around other parts of Asia as well, some operated by Japanese companies such as Daiso, which now has branches in 25 countries outside of Japan.
 In Hong Kong, department stores have opened their own 10-dollar-shops (JPY140) to compete in the market, thus there are now "8-dollar-shops" (JPY110) in Hong Kong, in order to compete with those lower prices.

 100-yen shops are able to keep prices down by purchasing goods internationally and in bulk.
 These goods come from countries with lower production costs, namely China and Thailand.